Liverpool Institute High School for Boys: School history in brief

 Its initial primary purpose as a mechanics' institute (one of many established about this time throughout the country) was to provide educational opportunities, mainly through evening classes, for working men.
 Lectures for the general public were also provided of wide interest covering topics ranging from Arctic exploration to Shakespeare and philosophy.
 Luminaries like Charles Dickens, Anthony Trollope and Ralph Waldo Emerson delivered talks and readings in the main lecture hall (now the architecturally restructured Sir Paul McCartney Auditorium of LIPA).

 By 1840 the Institution offered evening classes, lectures, a library and a boys' lower and upper school.
 By the 1850s a formal art school was evolving from the evening classes and in 1856 this diversity was recognised by another name change – The Liverpool Institute and School of Arts.

 A girls' school was founded and opened in 1844 under the name Liverpool Institute High School for Girls.
 It was housed in a merchant's mansion across the street from the boys' school in Blackburne House provided by the generosity of George Holt and which was later (1872) donated to the school by his family in his memory.
 The school was one of the first which was open to the public in the country established exclusively for the education of girls.
+In 1925 former alumni Sir Frederick Morton Radcliffe, founding member of Liverpool Anglican Cathedral established the Sir Frederick Radcliffe Prize for Elocution for pupils.

 In 1905 the Liverpool City Council took over the management of the secondary schools when the LI Board of Governors presented the school and assets to the City.
 From then until its closure in 1985, the school was formally known as The Liverpool Institute High School for Boys or more familiarly as The Institute or The Inny to its pupils.

 It was an English grammar school for boys ages 11 to 18 with an excellent academic reputation built up over more than a century.
 Its list of scholarships and places at Oxford and Cambridge runs to some 300 names – in addition to distinctions gained at the University of Liverpool and many other prominent British universities.
 The school was a true measure of Liverpool's intellectual capital, and its old boys could and can be found in later life in many fields of professional distinction including the law, the Church, armed forces, politics, academia, government and colonial administration as well as in trade and commerce.

-In the 1950s, future Beatles Paul McCartney and George Harrison were educated at the school.
+In the 1950s, two of the future Beatles, Paul McCartney and George Harrison, were educated at the school.